skovy/skovy.dev/content/blog/using-component-dot-notation-with-typescript-to-create-a-set-of-components/index.md

 ## Gotchas

-There are two "gotchas" you may stumble across that are worth being aware of when using component dot notation.
+There are a few "gotchas" you may stumble across that are worth being aware of when using component dot notation.

 ### Higher Order Components